pj30080/Jyoti-Sharma/README.md

 ### Hey there! 👋

-I'm Jyoti Sharma(https://www.linkedin.com/in/jyotisharma-da/), a B.Tech CSE student and an aspiring Data Analyst.
+I'm [Jyoti Sharma]((https://www.linkedin.com/in/jyotisharma-da/)), a B.Tech CSE student and an aspiring Data Analyst.

 I love exploring data, learning analytical tools, and creating simple but meaningful projects.
 Whenever an idea comes into my mind, I try to build it, test it, and improve it step by step.